bisht-deepak/Capstone-Project-Recommendation-System/README.md

 1. A well-documented recommendation system that recommends books based on users past prefrences.

 ## Success Criteria:
-The success of the project will be evaluated based on the model's accuracy in predicting appliance energy consumption.
-Additionally, the project's success will be determined by the identification of key factors that significantly impact energy usage and the provision of actionable insights for homeowners to reduce energy consumption effectively.
+The success of the recommendation system will be evaluated based on:
+- Improved user engagement with recommended books.
+- Increased user satisfaction with the suggested books.
+- Positive feedback from users regarding the relevance of recommendations.

 ## Getting Started
 ### Prerequisites